Terms and Conditions

 (e) inform the Supplier of all health and safety rules and regulations and any other reasonable security requirements that apply at the Customer’s premises;

-(f) obtain and maintain all necessary licences and consents and comply with all relevant legislation in relation to the Services, insofar as such licences, consents and legislation relate to the Customer’s business, premises, staff and equipment, in all cases before the date on which the Services are to start; and
+(f) obtain and maintain all necessary licenses and consents and comply with all relevant legislation in relation to the Services, insofar as such licenses, consents and legislation related to the Customer’s business, premises, staff and equipment, in all cases before the date on which the Services are to start; and

 11.2 If the Supplier’s performance of any of its obligations under the Contract is prevented or delayed by any act or omission of the Customer, its agents, subcontractors, consultants or employees, the Supplier shall not be liable for any costs, charges or losses sustained or incurred by the Customer arising directly or indirectly from such prevention or delay.